Guidelines for Fathers

 d) Aggressive

-All of these will be used to alienate your children from you.
+All of these may be used to alienate your children from you.

 10. Remember to put your children first, not your fight with your ex-partner!